apache/skywalking-website/content/blog/2021-12-13-skywalking-nginx-agent-integration/index.md

-The agent plug-in of nginx is written based on Lua, so nginx needs to add support for Lua, [Lua nginx module]（ https://github.com/openresty/lua-nginx-module ）It just provides this function.
-The Lua nginx module depends on [luajit]（ https://luajit.org/download.html ）Therefore, first we need to install luajit.
+The agent plug-in of nginx is written based on Lua, so nginx needs to add support for Lua, [Lua nginx module](https://github.com/openresty/lua-nginx-module) It just provides this function.
+The Lua nginx module depends on [luajit](https://luajit.org/download.html) Therefore, first we need to install luajit.
 In the environment, it is best to choose version 2.1.

 For nginx, you need to compile the necessary modules yourself.
 It depends on the following two modules:

-[lua-nginx-module]( https://github.com/openresty/lua-nginx-module ）The version is lua-nginx-module-0.10.21rc1
+[lua-nginx-module](https://github.com/openresty/lua-nginx-module) The version is lua-nginx-module-0.10.21rc1

-[ngx_devel_kit]( http://openresty.org/cn/nginx-devel-kit.html ）, version using ngx_devel_kit-0.3.1
+[ngx_devel_kit](http://openresty.org/cn/nginx-devel-kit.html) The version using ngx_devel_kit-0.3.1

 Compile nginx parameters